- This Page Hits:16782

 His grief now gone he arranged for three huge carts to bring the Deities of Lord Jagannatha, Balarama, and Subhadra to Their new temple.
 A grand procession was arranged where all the citizens pulled the gigantic carts with Their Lordships on them to Their magnificent new temple.
 One for Lord Jagannatha, one for His sister Subadra and another for His Brother Balarama.

 Ratha Yatra in Puri :

 At the height of Indian summer, right at the beginning of the Monsoon, the Lord of Puri goes to his garden palace for the annual summer vacation.
 Originally the festival has its foundation in the residents of Vrindavan bringing back their Lords, Krishna, Balaram and Lady Subhadra from Kurukshetra.

-Today in Puri He, the Lord of the Universe travels in some style from his temple in Puri, to his garden temple, located outside the town centre called Gundicha.
-Thousands of Hindus flock to see, and to pull the grand chariots from one temple to the other.
-The English word "Jagannaut" comes from the giant chariots of Lord Jagannath of Puri.
+Today in Puri He, the Lord of the Universe travels in some style from his temple in Puri to his garden temple, located outside the town center called Gundicha.
+Thousands of Hindus flock to see and to pull the grand chariots from one temple to the other.
+The English word "juggernaut" comes from the giant chariots of Lord Jagannath of Puri.
 The British were so stunned by the size of the chariots, they coined a word for it!